ThizThizzyDizzy/resource-spawner/README.md

 ```
 {
-    type: we_schematic //namespace not required for built-in stuff
+    //namespace not required for built-in stuff
+    type: we_schematic
     name: wow_so_cool
-    weight: 1 //common settings
+    weight: 1
+    //schematic file
     file: some/interesting/subfolder/cool_structure.schem
     conditions: [
         {